Iranian Review of Foreign Affairs

 Abstract

-This article reconceptualizes the European Union’s Artificial Intelligence Act (AIA) as a catalyst for recursive governance rather than a static legal instrument.
-While existing scholarship has examined regulatory overlaps with the General Data Protection Regulation (GDPR), particularly in relation to high-risk AI systems and compliance burdens, it has largely overlooked how the AIA transforms the broader governance ecosystem.
-The research asks: How do peripheral and non-formally embedded actors influence the trajectory of AI governance in the EU following the AIA’s adoption?
-The central hypothesis is that disruptive actors—including the European Data Protection Board (EDPB), national regulators, and regional infrastructure initiatives—reshape post-AI Act governance by injecting citizen-centric accountability and expanding regulatory norms beyond the Act’s formal legal architecture.
-Empirical analysis of institutional consolidation (AI Office, AI Board), Member State innovation (Spain’s ALIA, Barcelona AI Factory), and strategic interventions by non-embedded bodies (EDPB) demonstrates how legal codification activates multi-scalar feedback loops and pluralistic norm expansion.
-The article contributes to experimentalist governance literature by showing that post-legislative regulation is shaped by infrastructural experimentation, normative turbulence, and strategic behavior at the margins.
-The EU’s AI regime emerges as a living system—where law, infrastructure, and contestation co-evolve in real time.
+This article reconceptualizes the European Union's Artificial Intelligence Act (AIA) as a catalyst for recursive governance, rather than a static legal instrument.
+While existing scholarship has examined regulatory overlaps with the General Data Protection Regulation (GDPR), particularly regarding high-risk AI systems and compliance burdens, it has largely overlooked how the AIA reshapes the broader governance ecosystem.
+The research asks: How do peripheral and non-formally embedded actors influence the trajectory of AI governance in the EU following the AIA's adoption?
+The central hypothesis is that disruptive actors—including the European Data Protection Board (EDPB), national regulators, and regional infrastructure initiatives—reconfigure post-AI Act governance by injecting citizen-centric accountability and expanding regulatory norms beyond the Act’s formal legal architecture.
+Empirical analysis of institutional consolidation (AI Office and AI Board), Member State innovation (Spain's ALIA, Barcelona AI Factory), and strategic interventions by non-embedded bodies (EDPB) demonstrates how legal codification activates multi-scalar feedback loops and pluralistic norm expansion.
+The article contributes to the experimentalist governance literature by showing that post-legislative regulation is shaped by infrastructural experimentation, normative turbulence, and strategic behavior at the margins.
+The EU's AI regime emerges as a dynamic system—where law, infrastructure, and contestation co-evolve in real time.

 Keywords